meschedl/PPP-Lab-Resources/Lab_Safety_and_Training/LN2-Safety-Traning.md

 - **You cannot transport liquid nitrogen out of this building**, _you especially cannot take any container that has LN2 in it in your car_.
 A dry shipper properly charged has no liquid in it, this is for transport.
 You can only use the small metal thermoflask to move LN2 between rooms/floors of CBLS.
 The white tall container can be used to move LN2 between rooms, but it cannot be more than halfway full (does not fully seal).
 Make sure these containers have their lids closed during transport.
 These containers are not pressurized, so make sure that they have cooled down before moving, and that the transport is brief.
 If you're worried about the pressure, stop and open the lid briefly to release pressure.
 For example, these have been used to get LN2 from the 2nd floor (if we're out), or bring LN2 to lab benches for use in our lab space.

 ### Questions to Answer
+**When you are done, save these responses in a doc or PDF and upload to the [PPP Lab Trainings Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc-GkvKIAPjyHMYcQwfDuoZZfON_4pJW19Htjad9_6jw3S_nw/viewform?usp=sf_link)**

 1. When using LN2 you should wear eye protection, cryogenic or heavy duty gloves, and long clothes or lab coat.
 Where in the lab is this PPE located?
 2. What are 3 main hazards to liquid nitrogen?